Dolphiq/craft3-locationpicker/README.md

 | ------------- | ------------- | ------- | -------------------------------------------------------------------------------------- |
 | width         | string        | 100%    | The width of the google map.
 In css units.
 So you can use percentage as wel as pixels  |
 | height        | string        | 500px   | The height of the google map.
 In css units.
 So you can use percentage as wel as pixels |

+## Contributors & Developers

+Lucas Weijers - Original developer

+Brought to you by Dolphiq: info@dolphiq.nl